220.127.116.11 (2005-01-20) via .inf

 To get the WLG-1202 driver, click the green download button above.
 After you complete your download, move on to Step 2.

-Tech Tip: If you are having trouble deciding which is the right driver, try the Driver Update Utility for WLG-1202.
+Tech Tip: If you are having trouble deciding which is the right driver, try the Cameo Driver Update Utility.
 It is a software utility which automatically finds and downloads the right driver.